 OTAs have undeniably booked a lot of rooms for hotels!
 Hotels have had short term marketing benefits from using OTAs.
 However, most hoteliers have realized the long term impact of OTAs on their businesses.
-The long term impact of online travel sites are high commission costs and loss of guests’ loyalty.
-Now, hoteliers are fighting back in hopes of shifting power back to the hotel, winning back the relationship of guests, and reducing marketing cost!
+The long term impact of online travel sites is high commission costs and loss of guests’ loyalty.
+Now, hoteliers are fighting back in hopes of shifting power back to the hotel, winning back the relationship of guests, and reducing marketing costs!

 1. Demanding a fair pricing structure

-This means having an easy booking process on hotel’s website.
+This means having an easy booking process on the hotel’s website.
 Make it easy and convenient for travelers to book on your site.
-It’s surprising how many independent hotel sites fail to provide an easy booking process on their own site.
+It’s surprising how many independent hotel sites fail to provide an easy booking process on their website.
 Most independent hotel sites have a booking widget; however, there are too many hotel sites failing to understand the effective placement of booking widgets.
-It is important to include the booking widget on all pages of a website – remember, it has to be convenient and easy to find.
+It is essential to include the booking widget on all pages of a website – remember, it has to be convenient and easy to find.
 You never know what page on your site will influence the traveler to book!
 Also, hoteliers must keep an updated website with professional photos and relevant content.
 Otherwise, travelers will think your hotel is not as sophisticated as the hotels they can find on OTA sites.

 3. Introducing black-out dates

 Most people have not heard about black-out dates!
 Why?
-Because InterContinental Hotel Group (IHG) have been the first to do this – but, will not be the last!
-Black-out dates are specified days, approved in advance with OTAs, in which rooms can only be sold via a hotel’s own website.
+Because InterContinental Hotel Group (IHG) has been the first to do this – but, will not be the last!
+Black-out dates are specified days, approved in advance with OTAs, in which rooms can only be sold via a hotel’s website.
 Would you consider black-out dates?